Phoenix company: Types of phoenix company operators

-Such activity can also be characterized as either "basic" (involving replacement of one entity by another) or "sophisticated" (which has regard for the intricacies of corporate groups, where management and directors may misuse the concept of the corporate veil).
+At a basic level, phoenix activity is the replacement of one entity by another.
+A more sophisticated approach may have regard for the intricacies of corporate groups, where management and directors may misuse the concept of the corporate veil.

-Certain sectors see more frequent phoenix activity than others.
+Certain sectors see more phoenix activity than others.
 In the events industry, public relations and marketing agencies are known to "phoenix" regularly.

 Phoenix scenarios

 Phoenix activity is generally observed to occur through the following scenarios: